amazonfx/tutorcast-webfe/README.md

 Webfront end for the tutorcast web application

 Web based collaborative document sharing and editing, annotations, and video chat.
-Entire session is seamless recorded.
+Entire session is seamlessly recorded.

 Built with Java on the Play Framework.